+Direct, physical impacts from harvesting are assessed through the abrasion and penetration of the seabed pressures.
+The sensitivity assessment for this pressure considers any biological/ecological effects resulting from the removal of non-target species on this biotope.
+The biotope is characterized by epilithic algae that have no protection from removal by human activities that result in this pressure.
 Incidental removal of the key characterizing species and associated species would alter the character of the biotope.
-The biotope is characterized by the Cystoseira canopy, encrusting corallines and Corallina officinalis and the red algae turf.
-The loss of the biological assemblage due to incidental removal as by-catch would therefore alter the character of the habitat and result in the loss of species richness.
+The biotope is characterized by Corallina officinalis and other associated species.
+The loss of the biological assemblage due to incidental removal as bycatch would, therefore, alter the character of the habitat and result in the loss of species richness.
 The ecological services such as primary production and the habitat provided by these species would also be lost.

 Sensitivity assessment.
-Removal of a large percentage of the characterizing species resulting in bare rock would alter the character of the biotope, species richness and ecosystem function.
-Resistance is, therefore, assessed as 'Low' and recovery as 'Medium' (based on the removal of encrusting corallines and coralline turf and subsequent slow recovery), so that sensitivity is assessed as 'Medium'.
+Removal of a large percentage of the characterizing species would alter the character of the biotope, species richness and ecosystem function.
+Resistance is, therefore, assessed as 'Low'.
+Resilience is assessed as 'High' as the biotope is considered to recover rapidly where crustose bases, encrusting corallines and holdfasts remain.
+Sensitivity is, therefore, assessed as 'Low'.